Late Model racing in BC - the Thrifty Foods Touring Series.

 included new engine & new front & rear clips (ie. the whole suspension!).

 is turning through the corner.
-The handling was nearly perfect on arriving at the track - in less than 10
+The handling was nearly perfect on arriving at the track - in less than 10 laps of

 warm-up and practice it posted faster lap times than other cars that had been practicing and testing all day.